Higher rank Brill-Noether theory on P^2: Emptiness non-emptiness of Brill-Noether loci

 and $\mu/2 \leq 1/r$ only when $c_1 \leq 2$.
 All statements are clear when $c_1 = 1$, and when $r \geq 5$, $\mu = 2/r$ is to the left of this region, and for smaller ranks the minimal discriminant is easily computed to be below $\xi_r(\mu)$.

-By generic slope-stability (\cite[Corollaire 4.12]{DLP}), the general member of $M(\vv_0)$ is slope-stable.
-Choose such a $E_0 \in M(\vv_0)$ with $r$ independent sections $s_1, ..., s_r \in H^0(E_0)$; choose $Z$ a codimension two subscheme of length $k$.
+By generic slope-stability (\cite[Corollaire 4.12]{DLP}), a general member of $M(\vv_0)$ is slope-stable.
+Choose such a $E_0 \in M(\vv_0)$ with $r$ independent sections $s_1, ..., s_r \in H^0(E_0)$; choose a codimension two subscheme $Z$ of length $k$.
 Then the elementary modification $E$ defined by the short exact sequence